scale-it/algo-builder-templates/README.md

 ## Connect algob project settings with a webapp

 An algob project can be easily connected/integrated with your dapp.
 You can learn how to do it from [here](https://github.com/scale-it/algo-builder/blob/develop/docs/guide/algob-web.md#connect-algob-project-settings-with-a-webapp).

+## Loading assets and checkpoints in webapp

+Assets and checkpoints can be easily loaded in your web app.
+You can learn how to do it from [here](https://github.com/scale-it/algo-builder/blob/master/docs/guide/algob-web.md#checkpoints).